A solid-state drive (SSD) is one of the most popular, fastest, and energy-efficient solutions for…

-Although there will be some personal information that may not fall under any compliance standards, from an IT perspective, it’s safe to assume that any and all customer, employee or other personal information needs to be protected from breach, accidental exposure or other cybersecurity transgression.
+Although there will be some personal information that may not fall under any compliance standards, from an IT perspective, it’s safe to assume that any and all customer, employee or other personal information needs to be protected from the breach, accidental exposure, or other cybersecurity transgressions.

-The steps you need to follow as IT regarding cybersecurity policies and procedures are fairly standard, regardless of the industry you serve:
+The five steps you need to follow as IT regarding cybersecurity policies and procedures are fairly standard.

 1. Risk Analysis